danielburnayev/DNS-Response-Getter-/README.md

 ## Description/Specifications
 my-dns-client.c is a DNS client that can query an existing DNS server for domain name to IP address translation and print out the results of its DNS response in a readable format.
 The client will make three attempts at getting a DNS response, waiting at most five seconds for each one.
-If no response is printed within the three attempts, the client will stop
+If no response is printed within the three attempts, the client will end its query for an DNS response, print a timeout message indicating no DNS response could be found, and end its execution.

 ## Instructions
 To compile my-dns-client.c to run/test it, type the following out in your cmd: <br>